Jabiru Aircraft Pty Ltd, I

 Crankshaft & Pistons

-The crankshaft is designed with a double bearing at the propeller flange end and a main bearing between each big end it has no flying webs.
+The crankshaft is designed with a double bearing at the propeller flange end and a main bearing between each big end it has no flying webs due to the opposed cylinders.
 48 mm main bearings are also of the automotive slipper type.
 Thrust bearings are located for and aft of the front double bearing allowing either for tractor or pusher installation.

 Made in Ozzie